mgoldcoin/mgold/en/overview/waves-tokens.md

 * **Tokens** aren’t actually held in users’ Ethereum addresses.
 Rather, they’re registered to a smart contract and every time you move them, you’re really just updating the information that smart contract records. **Waves tokens**, however, are like WAVES itself  — meaning they are treated exactly the same and are held in your address, while the platform still supports token creation in the core and from the standard Waves wallet.

+# How to Get Waves Tokens on testnet

+In order to get free Waves Tokens on testnet, please put your Waves address [here](https://testnet.wavesexplorer.com/faucet)